It includes copywork, language arts, social studies, science, character study, and art.

 Activity 2: Compare two main characters

-Use the Venn diagram to compare and contrast the main characters from the Grinch and the Christmas Carol.
+Use a Venn diagram or the character comparison worksheet to compare and contrast the main characters from the Grinch and the Christmas Carol.
 Come up with at least 3 things they have in common and 3 things that are different about them.

 Activity 3: Rhyming words